michodgs25/1-health/README.md

 Code institute and learning people first assessment project.

 Health is such an important subject for all individuals to discuss.
 Especially mental health which is a subject gaining serious awareness in the public eye for the last few years.
 The idea behind the creation of the website is providing a platform that brings together images plus clips and artistic quotes on mental, physical and nutrition health.
 General health contributes towards an individuals happiness and productivity in their daily lives personally and professional.
 This site aims to act as an education tool plus act as a vehicle to learn more and improve their own general health.

 UX-

 This website for users who want to visit a site and learn more about the importance of mental, physical and nutritional health in a visual manner.
 The major substance of information in the website are the clips; the clips can vary from thirty seconds to sixty minutes.
 With the ultimate goal to push forward the discussion around health and inspire individuals to take control of their personal health.
 The site acts as a vehicle for users to look further into health via footer links and youtube clips.

 Social media platforms such as instagram and snapchat has inspired the user experience for this website; use of minimal text and a combination of clips& images.
 The clips taken from youtube is the major focus of user experience.

 i.
 As a user I want to access each page with ease, so I can flow round the site without any issues. ii.
 As a user I want to learn more about each health topic easily, so that I can become more educated on general health. iii.
 As a user I want the content to stand out from the background, so that the site is easy to look at.

 The Wireframe PDF allowed the designer(myself) to follow a mobile first approach prioritising the content that should be included on the site.

 Features-

 Logo on the far top left side of the page, with the menu/ navigation left-center horizontally below the logo/header.
 Three clips displayed horizontally aligned; three images directly below and clips are tailored to each particular health type.
 Then directly below the images/text are six different images with inspiring quotes around that health type.

 In mental, physical and nutrition pages there are minimal texts that are taken from sites such as the British heart foundation and WHO (World health organisation. on those health subjects.

 Six quote-images on each page as inspiration to the viewer that relates the health subject in a short artistic manner.
 On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.

 Existing Features-

 The menu feature allows the user to move from home page, mental health, physical health and eat well pages, this was done to satisfy the user requirement to be able to access the site with ease.
 With the navigation bar underneath the logo/header spread horizontally across the page; this allows the user to access each page seamlessly.
 Each page has a structure of: three clips on specific subject(nutrition page: clips regarding nutrition), three images, six image-quotes and a footer containing links in the form of the logos.
 This was structured to be easy on the eye with minimal text and maximum visual information for the user.
 The white background was chosen as the user wanted the site to be easy to look at.

 Features left to implement-

 The conversation around health is constantly evolving; a blog or similar feature where users can input their own mental health experience.
 More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.
 After thorough testing there are still major improvements to be made to structural integrity on different screen sizes from 340 - 640px to 1024 - 1366px.

 Technologies-

 Wrote the code in git-pod.
 The two primary languages used are HTML and CSS.
 Applied semantic language structure employed Header, Nav, Section and Footer.
 Applied bootstrap formatting to the menu section and font awesome design to the footer.
 Used font-awesome version 5.8.1 used, this is important as this provided the styling to the footer section with four different icons applied to an external link.
 This contributes to achieving user satisfaction for the site to look easy to look at.
 Applied bootstrap cdn version 4.4.1, the use of bootstrap is very important as this helped create a horizontal navigation bar.
 This looks to achieve user satisfaction to make the site easy to navigate.

-On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.
+On each page is a footer that has links in the form of logos to external sites, for the viewer to visit and discover more about health.

 Testing-

-Testing -
+Testing - i.
-i.
 Shared the link on google, internet explorer and yahoo to ensure the site looks and works as it should on different browers. ii.
 On each brower changing the size of the browser to ensure the site maintained its structural integrity across different devices such as mobile or tablet.
 Testing - iii.
 Logged into different devices and tested my site link; which worked as intended.
 Testing - iiii.
 Shared site link to course mentor, whom confirmed the link worked as intended.

 How the site looks on different mobile device screens was a major challenge of this project; especially having a horizontal menu bar.
 Using a bootstrap style collapse menu which was implemented to help users on mobile devices.

 Unfortunately the menu once on mobile devices ends up vertically and very far left which affect user experiecne but is still usuable.
 Different screen sizes is major test of the structural integrity, different screen sizes were explored using google dev tools.

 The content still flowed like it should down the page on mobile devices.
 But improvement can be made further with the content filling the screen and the naviagation bar shrinking to fit the which ever screen size it is on.
-Tested the site on different screen sizes:

-iphone 5/SE - logo and navigation collapse vertically, navigation works as intended, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote images collapse vertically and fit the screen but not centrally.
+Tested the site on different screen sizes: iphone 5/SE - logo and navigation collapse vertically, navigation works as intended, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote images collapse vertically and fit the screen but not centrally.
 Footer collapses vertically and links all work as intended.
 Text on nutrition, mental and Physical health pages, collapses centrally on the page.

 Galaxy S5 - Logo Pinned at the top of the page, navigation bar collapses far right of the page, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote-image fit on the left and collapsed vertically.
 Footer collapses vertically and links all work as intended.

 Pixel 2 - Logo at top of the page on the left hand side, navigation bar is on the right collapsed vertically(Home aligned right of the logo), clips and images collapse vertically but fit centrally onto the page, quote-image fit on the left and collapsed vertically.
 Footer collapses vertically and links all work as intended.

 Pixel 2 XL- Logo pinned to the top of the page, navigation pushes far right of the page, clips and images collapse vertically but do not fit the page overlapping to the right, quote-images fit to the left hand side of the page and footer collapses vertically& fits on the page.

 iphone 6/7/8 - Logo pinned at the top of the page, navigation pushes far right of the page, clips and images collapse vertically but overlap to the right of the page, quote images fit to the left of the page.
 Footer collapses vertically and links all work as intended.

 iphone 6/7/8 Plus - Logo pinned at the top of the page, navigation pushes far right of the page, clips and images collapse vertically but overlap to the right of the page, quote images fit to the left of the page.
 Footer collapses vertically and links all work as intended.